vintasoft/WinForms-Barcode_Reader_Writer_Demo/README.md

-# Barcode-Reader-Writer-Demo
-Barcode Reader / Writer Demo
+Barcode Reader / Writer Demo demonstrates how to read and write barcodes in images.
+Possess advanced barcode recognition and creation settings.
+Outputs extended barcode recognition results with Barcode Print Quality Test data according to ISO 15415 and 15416 standard.